tantodefi/speedrunLUKSO-challenges/README.md

 {challengeHeroImage}

 In this challenge we're going to learn about how to make a LUKSO Grid Mini Dapp.
-The lukso grid is a new feature of Universal Profiles.
-It's technically a list of urls that is stored in the profiles metadata and sites like https://universaleverything.io/ open these urls in iframes and display them - with the added benefit of being able to pass additional web3 context betweeen the users (ie: the grid owner vs. the logged in UP user on universaleverything.io).
-This aditional context is given when we wrap our nextjs applicatio with an `UPProvider` component which we can get and initialize from the `up-provider` npm package https://www.npmjs.com/package/@lukso/up-provider
+The LUKSO grid is a new feature of Universal Profiles.
+It's technically a list of urls that is stored in the profile's metadata and sites like https://universaleverything.io/ open these urls in iframes and display them - with the added benefit of being able to pass additional web3 context betweeen the users (ie: the grid owner vs. the logged in UP user on universaleverything.io).
+This additional context is given when we wrap our nextjs application with an `UPProvider` component which we can get and initialize from the `up-provider` npm package https://www.npmjs.com/package/@lukso/up-provider

 🌟 The final deliverable is an app that works with LUKSO Universla Profiles and uses the up-provider to make it a grid mini app.
 We encourage you building something completely new with the new additional contexts accounts available to the dapp.
 If your struggling for ideas, then you can convert one of the previous challenge examples into a grid mini dapp.
-Be creative and your own creatie spin to them and mayeb even take them to mainnet!
+Be creative and add your own spin to them and maybe even take it to mainnet!
-Deploy your contracts to a testnet then build and upload your app to a public web server.
+Deploy your contracts to a testnet/mainnet then build and upload your app to a public web server.
 Submit the url on [SpeedRunLUKSO.com](https://speedrunlukso.com)!

 💬 Meet other builders working on this challenge and get help in the {LuksoBuildersTelegramLink}